chris-me/notes/PostgreSQL.md

 ### PostgreSQL Server

 Set up a PostgreSQL server with forced SSL connections.
-Remember to change the initial passwords immediately after setup.
+Remember to change the initial passwords immediately before using.

 #### Links